-&quot;Forest land" is defined by the State as "land that can support 10-percent native tree cover of any species, including hardwoods, under natural conditions, and that allows for management of one or more forest resources, including timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, and other public benefits."
+&lt;sup>1 "Forest land" is defined by the State as "land that can support 10-percent native tree cover of any species, including hardwoods, under natural conditions, and that allows for management of one or more forest resources, including timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, and other public benefits."
 (Public Resources Code Section 12220(g)) The Napa County General Plan anticipates and does not preclude conversion of some "forest land" to agricultural use, and the program-level EIR for the 2008 General Plan Update analyzed the impacts of up to 12,500 acres of vineyard development between 2005 and 2030, with the assumption that some of this development would occur on "forest land."
 In that analysis specifically, and in the County's view generally, the conversion of forest land to agricultural use would constitute a potentially significant impact only if there were resulting significant impacts to sensitive species, biodiversity, wildlife movement, sensitive biotic communities listed by the California Department of Fish and Wildlife, water quality, or other environmental resources addressed in this checklist.

 III.
 QUALITY.
-Where available, the significance criteria established by the applicate n to make the following determinations.
-Would the project: Potentially Significant Impact ole air quality manager Less Than Significant With Mitigation Incorporation ment or air pollution Less Than Significant Impact control district n No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? $\boxtimes$ d) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ e) Create objectionable odors affecting a substantial number of people? $\boxtimes$
+Where available, the significance criteria established by the applicab Potentially Significant Impact le air quality manager Less Than Significant With Mitigation Incorporation ment or air pollution Less Than Significant Impact control district m No Impact nay be relied upoi n to make the following determinations.
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? $\boxtimes$ c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? $\boxtimes$ d) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ e) Create objectionable odors affecting a substantial number of people? $\boxtimes$